turingschool/front-end-curriculum/lessons/module-4/data-storage-structure.md

 * **Primary Key** - A key in a relational database that is unique for each record.
 It is a unique identifier.
 You must have one and only one primary key
 * **Foreign Key** - A field in one table that uniquely identifies a row of another table.
 A foreign key is defined in a second table, but it refers to the primary key in the first table

+#### Reading

+Take a couple of minutes to look through the files in [this randomly-selected open source codebase](https://github.com/thinktopography/backframejs/tree/e738762b4b2b9f19351e261c99cfeebb62411c44/src/platform/db/migrations).
+Each file is associated with a `table` in the database for this project, using software called Knex to interface with a `relational database`.
+We will learn more about Knex in the next lesson.

 ### Non-Relational Databases